tzmhuang/TweetEventMap/README.md

 <img src="./img/twitter_logo.png" alt="drawing" width="250"/>

-The goal of this project is to create a easy and intuitive tool of letting people know what is going one in their city based on tweets around them.
+The goal of this project is to create a easy and intuitive tool of letting people know what is going on in their city based on tweets.

 ## Requirements
     - python >= 3.6